sethvargo/go-limiter/daprsample/README.md

 The DAPR HTTP Binding implementation would have to be extended to call the rate-limiting library to check if there are enough tokens for the call and if not, wait for some period of time before attempting to get another token.
 One area of integration would be the [Invoke](https://github.com/dapr/components-contrib/blob/master/bindings/http/http.go#L222) method in the HTTP binding.

 ![DAPR HTTP Binding](dapr-http-binding.png)

+### Service Bus Binding

+The Azure Servive Bus binding in DAPR provides a fixed rate of messages per second (as defined by the [maxActiveMessages](https://v1-9.docs.dapr.io/reference/components-reference/supported-pubsub/setup-azure-servicebus/) setting).
+The rate-limiting library could be used to implement dynamic flow-control for the Service Bus binding.
+The Service Bus binding would have to be extended to call the rate-limiting library to check if there are enough tokens for the next message and if not, wait for some period of time before attempting to get another token.

+### Other Bindings

+In a similar way, other bindings may benefit from the Token Bucket algorithm to the control flow if execution.